Table of Contents

 Because of the complexity of alcohol dependency, recovery from alcoholism necessitates a multi-modal approach to treatment.
 Going about beating alcoholism from several different angles offers the best chances at a successful recovery result.
 There are three primary phases of alcoholism recovery, including:

-- Residential Detox.
 A Residential Detox is the first step in the recovery journey, and can be one of the biggest obstacles to initiating treatment for an alcohol use disorder.
 This is because of the harsh, even dangerous, withdrawal symptoms that arise during detox.
 For this reason, individuals are cautioned never to approach detox alone without licensed supervision.
-During detox the detox specialists will provide the necessary medications to mitigate many of the withdrawal symptoms, and guide the individual safely through the process.
+During detox the detox specialists will provide the necessary medication for alcoholism to mitigate many of the alcohol withdrawal symptoms, and guide the individual safely through the process.
 In addition, the detox professionals offer important psychological support as well, as anxiety, depression, insomnia, and mental confusion are common in detox and withdrawal.

 Treatment for an alcohol use disorder can be provided in either an outpatient or residential setting.
 Addiction recovery involves making fundamental changes to the learned behaviors that have kept the person dependent on alcohol.
 By replacing distorted thoughts and self-destructive addictive behaviors with new positive, constructive thought patterns will eventually become new healthy habits.
 Medication-assisted treatment is provided as one of the treatment elements for individuals in addiction recovery.
 Other interventions include psychotherapy, group therapy, holistic therapies, acquiring stress-management skills, active planning to prevent relapse, and 12-step meetings.